btf-org/flank/README.md

 ## How does Flank work

-There are a couple shortcomings in Unix that make program-sharing difficult today:
+There are a couple constraints from the old days of Unix that make program-sharing difficult today:

 - The interface has no mouse (bad for user)
 - The interface has no guardrails (bad for engineer)